piotrmizerka/blockchain_software/README.md

 3. Snapshots - saved in separate files (one file for each snapshot, named with the date of the snapshot period) in the **snapshots** folder.
 The structure of each line in each snapshot file is as follows: *userInputID userOutputID edgeWeight,* where *edgeWeight* is the total number or amount of Bitcoins sent (whether the number or Bitcoin amount depends on the parameter *snapshotEdgeWeightParameter* from the main command) between the users with *userInptID* and *userOutputID* in the period for a given snapshot.
 To generate the snapshots separately (from the previously created long-term subgraph), see the description in the [snapshots.sh](./snapshots.sh) script.

 4. Time series - saved in the *time_series* folder.
 As each time series is defined by the corresponding principal component (see our article, Appendix, section 2.), the files containing snapshots' data are named with components' idies.
-Each such file contains the column of $T$ numbers defining the corresponding time series.
+Each such file contains the column of *T* numbers defining the corresponding time series.
 To generate the time series separately (from the previously created snapshots), see the description in the [timeSeries.sh](./timeSeries.sh) script.